brennanbrown/stars/index.md

 ## JavaScript

+- [jhvanderschee/jekyllcodex](https://github.com/jhvanderschee/jekyllcodex) - A website for front-end developers who want to learn Jekyll.
 - [lowlighter/metrics](https://github.com/lowlighter/metrics) - 📊 An infographics generator with 30+ plugins and 200+ options to display stats about your GitHub account and render them as SVG, Markdown, PDF or JSON!
 - [inadeqtfuturs/garden](https://github.com/inadeqtfuturs/garden) - 🌱 a place to think about digital gardening
-- [lostdesign/linked](https://github.com/lostdesign/linked) - 🧾  Your daily journal app, diary or anything else to unclutter your mind.
-Let linked help you get focused by writing down what is in your mind on a daily basis.
+- [lostdesign/linked](https://github.com/lostdesign/linked) - 🧾  Forget less by daily journaling - when note taking meets a calender.
 Join the discord at https://discord.gg/uNjJzZvccr
 - [jackmcdade/weird-wide-webring](https://github.com/jackmcdade/weird-wide-webring) - The web needs a little more weird.
 These sites are helping.
 Apply to join!
 - [tanepiper/obsidian-garden](https://github.com/tanepiper/obsidian-garden) - A knowledge management garden for https://obsidian.md, in which to grow your ideas
 - [styxlab/gatsby-starter-try-ghost](https://github.com/styxlab/gatsby-starter-try-ghost) - Publish flaring fast blogs with Gatsby and Ghost